GIScience/gis-training-resource-center/content/Modul_5/en_qgis_spatial_tools_ex2.md

 Screenshot of Join attribute by location operation.
 ```

-9. Again use the tool `Join attributes by location` to join the previously enriched points onto the Uganda district boundaries.
+9. Use the tool `Join attributes by location` again to join the previously enriched points onto the Uganda district boundaries.
 Now select as a spatial relationship contain and again select the same three columns for joining.

 ```{figure} /fig/en_ex3_1_join_attribute_location_2.PNG
 ---